AyushJhin07/Automation/docs/operations/local-dev.md

 This guide describes how to run the API, background workers, and observability stack locally with Docker Compose.
 It also explains how to switch between the in-memory development queue and the Redis-backed BullMQ queue used in production.

+> 📘 **New to the runtime stack?** Review the [Workflow Runtime Interaction Guide](../architecture/workflow-runtime-interactions.md) to see how WorkflowRuntime, IntegrationManager, GenericExecutor, and RetryManager collaborate during executions.

 ## Prerequisites

 1. Install Docker and Docker Compose v2.